awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 > :bulb: All steps below use a Cloud9 IDE in the same account and region where the accelerator will be run.

-Prior to launching the accelerator container locally, the AWS CDK is used to generate a CloudFormation template and deploy it.
-From the AWS Cloud9 console, follow these steps to create and launch the stack via CDK.
+Prior to launching the accelerator as a container on AWS Cloud9, the AWS CDK is used to generate a CloudFormation template and deploy it.
+From the Cloud9 console, follow these steps to create and launch the stack via CDK.

-1. Create a new Cloud9 IDE and make sure that **Amazon Linux 2** and **t3.small** are selected.
+1. Create a new Cloud9 IDE and make sure that **Amazon Linux 2** and **t3.medium** or larger is selected.
+At least 4GiB of RAM is needed for CDK to complete installation and building of the assets for deployment.

    :exclamation:The following steps **will not** work if Ubuntu is selected.